open-keychain/open-keychain.github.io/faq/index.md

     backups are encrypted with Advanced Encryption Standard (AES) using securely generated Backup Codes.
  2. On your PC, execute ``gpg --decrypt backup_YYYY-MM-DD.pgp | gpg --import`` (replace ``backup_YYYY-MM-DD.pgp`` with your backup file)
- 3. Enter the full Backup Code with uppercase letters and dashes, e.g., "ABCDEF-GHIJKL-MNOPQR-STUVWX"
+ 3. Enter the full Backup Code with uppercase letters and dashes, e.g., "ABCD-EFGH-IJKL-MNOP-QRST-UVWX"

 ## What is the best way to transfer my own key to OpenKeychain?